St Brice's Day: Two Killings on the Same Saint's Day

 Malcolm III of Scotland rode south to Gloucester in August 1093 to be humbled by William Rufus.
 Rufus refused to meet him in person and insisted that any dispute be judged by the English king's court.
 Malcolm rode home insulted.
 He had the same choice as Brice: accept the humiliation as a chance to change his policy, walk back thirty-three years of cross-border raiding and slave-taking, free his sons from the cycle of vengeance the next English king would visit on them.
 He chose instead to muster an army and ride out for one more invasion to restore his pride.
 Three months later he was dead at Alnwick on St Brice's Day, and his eldest son Edward dead beside him.
 The Brice pattern available to him was humility and restoration; he refused both, and his son paid with his life for the refusal.

 The medieval English chroniclers — William of Malmesbury, Henry of Huntingdon — read Æthelred's reign in exactly these terms: a king who would not repent, whose dynasty was therefore taken from him.
 They did not write Malcolm's reign that way (Scottish hagiography of Queen Margaret tended to dominate the period), but the same reading is available.
-Two kings, two refusals of the Brice pattern, two falls on the saint's day whose own life was the textbook example of how to take the fall well.
+Two kings, two refusals of the Brice pattern, two falls on the saint's day whose own life had shown another way.
 The irony is not subtle.
 The chroniclers would have caught it.
 A modern reader can too.

 7. What followed in Scotland